seasoncloud/Clonalscope/samples/BC_ductal2/ST/README.md

 #### Step1.
 Segment the genome using matched WGS/WES data (Optional)

+* In this step, prior segments and CNA states are retrieved from matched WGS/WES data for the downstream analysis.

 * Chromosome arms are used as the segments here without mathced WGS/WES data.
 ```
 # Generate segmentation table for each chromosome arm.